HIV/AIDS Health Education

 - HIV Services Hotline, 1-866-588-4948.

-- IU Southeast Personal Counseling Services, University Center South Room 243, (812) 941-2244, is available to all IU Southeast students (part or full time) at no fee.
+- Counseling and Psychological Services, University Center South Room 207, (812) 941-2244, is available to all IU Southeast students (part or full time) at no fee.
 Counselors are all professionally trained and have specific skills related to work with college students.
-More information is available on the Personal Counseling website.
+More information is available on the Counseling and Psychological Services website.

 - Individuals seeking help with substance abuse may also call the national 24-hour addiction hotline at 1-800-662-HELP (4357).
 This hotline provides a confidential, free, 24-hours-a-day, 365-days-a-year, information service, in English and Spanish, for individuals and family members facing mental health and/or substance use disorders.
 This service provides referrals to local treatment facilities, support groups, and community-based organizations.